 Common Name: Menzies' Larkspur

-Delphinium menziesii is a Perennial up to 0.50 metres tall.
+Delphinium menziesii is a perennial plant that can grow up to 0.50 metres tall.

 It has medicinal and miscellaneous uses.